zzwx/fresh/README.md

 * Use `ignore` instead of `ignored` in the settings. `ignored` still works for backward-compatibility.
 * Set `debug` setting `false` to remove unnecessary output.
 * Check for wrong settings names.
+* Fix multi-line app output that skips the `time app |` header.
+* Allow a trailing comma to be in the settings expecting lists without treating the last entry as an empty string.
+* Set a prefix for environment variables that are set using `fresh -e`.
+* Generate a `./fresh.yaml` containing all default settings using `fresh -g`.

 Converting to `yaml` configuration allows for multi-line values (with at least one space padding on every line) to be used for long option values.
 Also, comments are possible after `#` symbol.